 Then there’s the game changing fact that your phone’s naitive camera app can now instantly recognize a QR Code and prompt you to visit the encoded destination all on its own.

-Also, like many other aspects of our lives, COVID-19 has accelerated the adoption of technology.
-It’s hard to go somewhere and not see a QR Code — they’re everywhere.
+Also, like many other aspects of our lives, COVID-19 accelerated the adoption of technology and irrevocably changed consumer behavior.
+Today, it’s hard to go somewhere and not see a QR Code — they’re everywhere.
 From Home Depot to Taco Bell, businesses big and small are using QR Codes to direct people to schedule an appointment, order online, download an app, and so much more.

-And just in case you still aren’t sold on the viability of QR Codes, it’s also worth noting that with version 85 of the Chrome Browser, QR Code generation will become a standard feature of the world’s most popular web browser.
+Even after all that, if for some reason you still aren’t sold on the viability of QR Codes, then I’ll tell you that ever since version 85 of the Chrome Browser, QR Code generation is a standard feature of the world’s most popular web browser.
 That means anyone can quickly create a QR Code out of anything that’s loaded up in Chrome with just a couple of clicks or taps.

 TIPS FOR USING QR CODES IN THE DEALERSHIP